ishaansathaye/daily-problems/LeetCode/notes/leetnotes.md

 ## Binary Tree Zigzag Level Order Traversal

-Topics: _Binary Tree, BFS, DFS, Queue_
+Topics: _Binary Tree, BFS, DFS, Queue, Level Order Traversal_

 - Original solution was just regular **template level order BFS** and reversing based on flag
   - Can also use deque for temp list to appendleft or append